cuboulder-MSD/digColl_benGrayLumpkinFolkMusic/README.md

 Size of the digital file in bytes.

 ### Subject
 A term or phrase representing the primary topic(s) on which a work is focused.
-Common subject terms used in this collection include: [Folk songs, English -- Colorado]; [Field recordings -- Colorado]; [Folk music -- Colorado]
+Common subject terms used in this collection include: Folk songs, English -- Colorado; Field recordings -- Colorado; Folk music -- Colorado
 ### Description
 Additional notes or description of the content of the item.
 May contain cataloger's notes as deemed relevant.